tangrams/tangram-tutorial/tangram-tutorial/app/Markdown/min.md

 * styling rules (how the data should look on the map)

 <div class='alert-message'>
-We'll be using a special embedded version of Tangram to instantly view the results of our scene file.
+We'll be using a special app that embeds Tangram code on the right and a Leaflet/Tangram map on the left to instantly view the results of our scene file.
 Take a look below!
 </div>